stiatragul/sarin_website/content/research-ex/_index.md

   image: ""
 ---

+## 2024
+**Keogh Lab - Phylogenomics of Australian reptiles**

+**Australian National University | Canberra, Australia**

+As a postdoc with Scott Keogh, I am involved with inferring phylogenomic trees for several groups of Australian reptiles as part of the Australian Amphibian and Reptile Genome (AusARG) project.

-## 2019 - Present
+## 2019 - 2024
 **Keogh Lab - Macroevolution of blindsnakes in Australia**

 **Australian National University | Canberra, Australia**

-My PhD research consist of two parts.
-First I will infer a phylogeny for the Australian blindsnakes genus *Anilios*.
-This first part will involve extracting DNA from tissues deposited in museums across Australia, sequencing the DNA, and figuring out how species are related to each other.
-The second part of the project is trying to understand the patterns of diversity we observe today and the morphological differences among different taxa.
-If you are interested in learning more or collaborating, please contact me.
+My PhD research consisted of two major parts.
+This first part involved extracting DNA from tissues deposited in museums across Australia, sequencing the DNA, and infferring a phylogeny for the Australian blindsnake genus *Anilios*.
+In the second part I used the phylogeny to test hypotheses about biogeographical history of the group, diversification dynamics, and how traits evolved in this continental radiation of ecologically conserved group.

 ## 2017-2018